When Is Father’s Day—and Why Do We Celebrate It?

 While your dad probably enjoys being showered with gifts and love on this special day, the average dad had rather a different view back when the day was first created, more than 100 years ago.
 In fact, the history of Father’s Day is not a straight line from idea to acceptance.
 So what is Father’s Day, and how did it originate?
 We have the answers to that and everything else you’re wondering about this dad-centric day.

-If you haven’t started thinking about ideas for creative gifts and ways to celebrate, worry not.
-Father’s Day is on Sunday, June 19 this year, which still leaves you with plenty of time to prepare your Father’s Day memes.
+Father’s Day is on Sunday, June 18 this year, which still leaves you some time to prepare your Father’s Day memes.
 After all, laughter is a gift!
 Although you’d better go shopping too.
 No dad can turn down a personalized Father’s Day gift.
 And if you’ve got little ones, Father’s Day crafts make excellent activities.

 What is Father’s Day?